Making an origami wolf is simple and stems from my association with school mascots. Let me explain.

 I remember having this ridiculous amount of pride in the fact my elementary school was the Oakwood Eagles (Yet, i couldn’t tell you my Jr High Mascot and my high school mascot was the Trojans –you can imagine the jokes on that one).
 The eagles were on the cover of the yearbook.
-The eagles were on those year end track meet jerseys we only wore one time (they were saved each year and reused –unlike today but that’s another blog post).
+The eagles were on those year-end track meet jerseys we only wore one time (they were saved each year and reused –unlike today but that’s another blog post).
 It’s completely crazy to think I was loyal to the Eagles, when it was elementary school.
 We didn’t have a football team, we didn’t have a basketball team.
 We had a once yearly track meet and a 6th graders vs teachers volleyball game.
 So naturally I was excited when my children’s school (combo elementary and middle school) chose a mascot –The Wolf!
+Best part of the choice besides my daughter being runner up in the “what to name our mascot” contest is that I already knew how to fold the origami wolf head.
+I seriously have the one in my head.

 The kids had a contest to name the wolf.
 My daughter’s suggestion was in the top 5 but lost out to “Koda”. (she wasn’t too sad, but that free-dress day award would have been nice).
 There was a logo for kids to put on their shirts (they went to a school with standardized dress–so not-quite uniforms).
 I coached the the XC team and our slogan was “We run as a pack”–I always particularly loved that slogan as it promoted teamwork in a very individualized sport.
 The school had a wolf face gesture –used to request quiet and attention.
 It goes to follow I began folding a wolf head.